-Economic modelling for psychedelics is still in its early stages in Europe, with only a few studies providing initial frameworks and evaluating cost-effectiveness compared to a handful of standards of care (various psychological interventions).
+Economic modelling for psychedelics is still in its early stages in Europe, with only a few studies providing initial frameworks and evaluating cost-effectiveness compared to a handful of standards of care (various 1.
+Costs and Resource Use: Economic models must psychological interventions).
 These studies highlight key challenges around pricing assumptions and data limitations (McCrone et al., 2023; Buiter, 2023).
 Early work on psilocybin therapy for depression in the UK has shown promising health gains in terms of QALYs.
 Still, it suggests that achieving cost-effectiveness will require significant reductions in therapist and drug costs (McCrone et al., 2023).